odnodn/ngTemplateOutletTutorial/README.md

 <figcaption>Snippet 1: Transclusion</figcaption>

 Although this transclusion technique is great for simple content projection, what if you want your projected content to be context-aware.
 For example, while implementing a list component you want the items template to be defined in the parent component while being context-aware (of what is the current item it hosts).
-For those kinds of scenarios, Angular comes with a great API called `NgTemplateOutlet`.
+For those kinds of scenarios, Angular comes with a great API called `ngTemplateOutlet`.

-In this post, we will we will define what `templateOutlet` is then we will build a list component with this technique.
-We will implement this and another use-case together so by the end of this post you should feel comfortable to start using this in your components.
+In this post, we will we will define what `ngTemplateOutlet` is then we will build the list component we mentioned above as well as a tab component to see some use-cases.
+We will do the implementation step-by-step, so by the end of this post you should feel comfortable using this in your components :)

 # Definition

-From the current Angular documentation `templateOutlet` is a directive that: **Inserts an embedded view from a prepared TemplateRef**.
+From the current Angular documentation `ngTemplateOutlet` is a directive that: **Inserts an embedded view from a prepared TemplateRef**.

 This directive has two properties: